 With these sentences, you have essentially constructed an outline for your essay.
 The most general ideas, which you organized in your first sentence, constitute the essay's sections.
 They follow the order in which you placed them in your sentence.
 The order of the smaller categories within each larger category (determined by your secondary sentences) indicates the order of the paragraphs within each section.
 Finally, your last set of sentences about your specific notes should show the order of the sentences within each paragraph.
-An outline for the essay about the 1999

-Republican Primary (showing only the sections worked out here) would look something like this:
+An outline for the essay about the 1999 Republican Primary (showing only the sections worked out here) would look something like this:

-I. POLICY INITIATIVES
+- I. POLICY INITIATIVES

-II.
+- II.
 VOTERS' CONCERNS

-III.
+- III.
 FINANCIAL RESOURCES

-- A. Fundraising
+- a) Fundraising

-- a.
+- i.
 Original Idea

-- b.
+- ii.
 McCain Quote/Bush Quote

-- c.
-McCain Statistics/Bush Statistics
+- iii.
+McCain Statistics/Bush Statistic

-- B. Campaign Contributions
+- b) Campaign Contribution

-- C. Ad Expenditure
+- c) Ad Expenditure

-IV.
+- IV.
 VOTERS' LOYALTY